How to mock API calls in React Native

 Data Science Engineer

 Testing networking logic in React Native apps can be hard.
 You don't want to use the production API to run tests, so you need to mock network calls.
 Mocking also lets you test both the happy case where API works as expected as well as the case where the API fails.

-There are different ways to mock network calls.
-You could use dependency injection to inject "fetching service" into the components.
-In tests, you would replace the real service with a mock.
-Or you could use Context to wrap components in a "fetching service" context.
+There are different ways to mock network calls from React Native.
+You could use dependency injection to inject a "fetching service" into the components.
+In React Native tests, you would replace the real service with a mock.
+Or you could use React's Context to wrap components in a "fetching service" context.
 Both of these solutions can work, but there should be a simpler way.

-In this post, we are going to build a basic React Native application tested in end-to-end fashion.
+In this post, we are going to build a basic React Native app tested in end-to-end fashion.
 We use Unmock to serve mock data to the app.
 Unmock is an HTTP testing library using node-mitm behind the scenes to intercept HTTP traffic.
-At interception, it generates random data mocking the API.
+At the time of interception, it generates random data mocking the API.

-The sample application shows a random cat fact fetched from the Cat Facts API.
-User can refresh the fact by pressing the button.
+The sample React Native app shows a random cat fact fetched from the Cat Facts API.
+The user can refresh the fact by pressing the button.
 The app in all its glory looks like this, running here in Android virtual device:

-Code for the app contains a single component defined in App.tsx.
-At high-level, we define the
+The code for the React Native app contains a single component defined in App.tsx.
+At a high-level, we define the

 App component like this: